 During Winter, make sure to cover the soil (you can use burlap) to protect your plant from frost and harsh temperatures.

-NEVER allow your soil to dry out!
+Never let the soil to dry out!
 Dry soil is detrimental to this perennial.
-Remember to always keep the soil moist through regular watering so that the roots get the nutrients they need to thrive.
+Try to keep the soil moist through regular watering so that the roots get the nutrients they need to thrive.

 Also, use organic fertilizer in early Spring to encourage healthy growth after you’ve planted your lily pot.